luxonis/depthai-experiments/gen2_examples/README.md

 ## Install Dependencies

-Prior to running the examples below, install the dependencies for them with:
+After having [installed development tools on your system](https://docs.luxonis.com/en/latest/pages/api/#installing-system-dependencies), and prior to running the examples below, install the dependencies for them with:

 `python3 -m pip install -r requirements.txt`

 This installs the depthai library version that corresponds to the examples, to ensure compatibility.

 ## The examples: